 In addition, each candidate is required to attend a professional seminar which is conducted concurrently with pre-student teaching and student teaching.
 The seminar is conducted by a university professor or supervisor and is designed to consider practical problems encountered while teaching and to guide students through the process of gaining certification.
-Attendance and participation in the seminar is a factor in the candidate's final grade for student teaching.
-An absence from seminar not cleared previously with the University supervisor will be considered as one full-day of absence from the two days which the student teacher candidate is permitted to be absent during the student teaching experience.
+Attendance and participation in the seminar are factors in the candidate's final grade for student teaching.